 If a male has high iodine levels, could it affect his fertility (ability to get partner pregnant) or increase the chance of birth defects?

 This is not known.
-There is one small study that found high iodine levels in men who were attending an infertility clinic.
-This study noted that these men also had some changes in their sperm.
+There is one small study that found high iodine levels in males who were attending an infertility clinic.
+This study noted that they also had some changes in their sperm.
 It is not clear if the changes were due to higher iodine levels or other factors.
-There are no studies looking at birth defects, but it is unlikely that a man’s iodine levels would affect the baby’s development.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
+There are no studies looking at birth defects, but it is unlikely that a male’s iodine levels would affect the baby’s development.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.